iann838/workery/docs/guides/routing.md

 # Routing

-Module: `apertum/routing`
+Module: `workery/routing`

 This page is for reference purpose only, users are expected to use this module directly.

-Apertum uses a tree-based route matching approach.
+Workery uses a tree-based route matching approach.
 This module has 3 main classes: `Route`, `Router`, and `RouteNode`.

 ## Router